Hakim Ziyech Profile

 Hakim Ziyech is a professional soccer player who currently plays as an attacking midfielder for Premier League outfit Chelsea and the Morocco national team.

-The player has built a reputation for his finishing, his technique and the occasional dribble.
+The player has built a reputation for his finishing and exceptional technique.
 He is also a well-skilled executor of free kicks.
 At the culmination of the 2018/19 season, The Guardian newspaper ranked him 29th on their list of the world's best 100 soccer players.